 What I should have done was move up my therapy appointment.

 When I finally said, "Ashley told us she's transgender" (I was still working on names and pronouns at that point) to my therapist, the words came out in a sob.
 All the confusion, fear, worry, and heartache I felt poured out during that appointment.

 I was able to ask my questions and get answers.
-My therapist explained to me the difference between gender and sexuality, which I was still unclear about at that time.
-She was able to calm my initial fears and concerns, and we increased the frequency of my appointments.
+My therapist explained the difference between gender and sexuality, which I was still unclear about then.
+She calmed my initial fears and concerns, and we increased the frequency of my appointments.

 I learned that having one supportive person can decrease the risk of suicide in transgender youth and young adults.
 Knowing that gave me hope.
 It allowed me to stop focusing on what felt scary and start focusing on supporting Leo.

 Therapy was a safe place for me to share my emotions away from my son.

 When Leo came out as transgender, I was devastated.
 Not because he was transgender but because my lifelong dream of having a daughter died.
 I didn't understand that at the time.
 All I knew was I felt a loss I couldn't explain and a crushing sadness that wouldn't disappear.